kodicode/pybot-template/README.md

 Install Python
 Now in the terminal you need to write: pip install discord.py
+Set token of the bot in the last line
 Open the bot with python
 Add a bot to your server
 PROFIT!!!